vidulum/documentation/docs/wallets/mainnet-address-generation.md

 If you are downloading the binary for other operating systems, make sure you are downloading `v1.0.0`, which is the version targeting for mainnet.

 #### Step 2.
-Open the Crypto.org Chain application on your Ledger device
+Open the Vidulum Chain application on your Ledger device

 #### Step 3.
 Create a new key and address